 ‘Pinch a cow’s udder again…’

-No we haven’t eaten so much cheese that we’ve lost our grasp on reality, this is simply the translation of the word ‘Reblochon’, which derives from the French word ‘reblocher’, or ‘re-milk’ because the milk used to make the cheese isn’t from the first milking in the morning, but actually the second milking, later in the day, which gives Reblochon its gorgeous, creamy Alpine taste.
+No we haven’t eaten so much cheese that we’ve lost our grasp on reality.
+‘Reblochon’ is derived from the French word ‘reblocher’, or ‘re-milk’, as the milk used is from the second milking.
+This is what gives Reblochon its gorgeous, creamy Alpine taste.

 Reblochon was first produced in the Thones and Arly valleys, in the Savoy region of France.
 Thones remains the centre of Reblochon production and the cheeses are still produced there till this day under strict AOC guidelines.
 However, the history behind the milking and cheese-making process tells of a more dubious story…